MicrosoftDocs/winrt-api/windows.networking.vpn/vpnpacketbufferlist_first_1920739956.md

 # Windows.Networking.Vpn.VpnPacketBufferList.First

 ## -description
-Not supported.
 Provides access to the First parameter.
 This SDK programming element is introduced in Windows PowerShell 3.0.

 ## -returns
 Returns **IVpnPacketBuffer**.